aboffelli/ecc-manual-analysis/README.md

 ### Running the detection

-The first step is to create a project for the TMA, and import the whole TMA image in QuPath.
+The first step is to create a project for the TMA in QuPath.

-Open the script ***01_tma_dearrayer.groovy*** in the Script editor (Automate > Script editor), and click Run.
-This script will detect the TMA columns and rows and save each core as a separate image.
+Open the script ***01_tma_dearrayer.groovy*** in the Script editor (Automate > Script editor), change the path for the TMA file you want to import in line 12 and click Run.
+The script will import the TMA image and detect the TMA columns and rows.
+It will then ask you to check and fix the TMA grids if needed and rerun the script.
+It will then save each core as a separate image and import each image to QuPath.

-Import all the core images to the QuPath project.

 Open the script ***02_stardist_script.groovy*** and click **Run for project** (on the three dots beside the Run button).
 Select all your images.
 Remember to remove the full TMA image from the list, if you did not remove from the project.